 In this case, the staff who accesses the incorrect record is authorized to access the EMR system and view patients’ records.
 Therefore, this doesn’t automatically constitute a violation because accessing the PHI was made in good faith and within the scope of authority.

 - PHI Was Sent to the Wrong Recipient

-One such scenario is when a physician refers a patient to a specialist and emails the patient’s details to the wrong specialist within the same hospital.
+An example of this is when a physician refers a patient to a specialist and emails the patient’s details to the wrong specialist within the same hospital.
 If the unauthorized recipient confirms that the patient’s info went straight to junk and then deleted, then that potential breach may be considered averted.

 Examples of Unintentional HIPAA Violations